 Who can take online courses offered by the Law Society?

 All course materials are designed for lawyers and students-at-law in Alberta.
-While the Online Learning Centre is publically available, it is not intended to teach a non-lawyer how to practice law or to assist self-represented people.
+While the Online Learning Centre is publicly available, it is not intended to teach a non-lawyer how to practice law or to assist self-represented people.
 Courses focus on the business of operating a law practice in compliance with Law Society Rules and do not constitute legal advice.

 Do I have to pay to take a course from the Law Society?